-It’s 2018, and the need for a digital presence has become instrumental.
-Businesses need to make certain that their company stays top of mind when it comes to decision making.
-But how?
+A digital presence is instrumental for businesses.
+You need to make certain your company stays top of mind when it comes to decision making.
 With social media growing every minute, there’s no better time than now to give your business the mass audience and engagement that only social media can provide.

 Social media includes websites and apps designed for people to share content and connect quickly and easily.
 But it’s also a great place for business.
 According to Pew Research Center, 7 out of 10 Generation X-ers (people between the ages of 38 to 53 years old) are more likely to purchase from brands they follow on social media.

 So where should you start?
 Well, Facebook is easily the biggest of all the social platforms making it a great starting place to focus your efforts that can drive fast results for your business.